saivishnutammineni/network-activity-viewer/README.md

 This project has the static folder which contains the UI bundle built from `Network log viewer` Project.

-Currently this package will start two server which network logging is initialized.
+Currently this package will start two servers when network logging is initialized.
 1. Logs Server: Serves Logs over http port 6262
 2. UI server: Serves the UI code over http port 4500